Congress urges Postal Service to undo changes slowing mail :: WRAL.com

 "Delaying mail service is unacceptable,” Gianforte wrote to DeJoy.
 “Do not continue down this road.”

-In their letter, Pelosi and Schumer acknowledged that the Postal Service continues to face financial challenges, but said “enacting these policies as cost-cutting or efficiency measures as the COVID-19 public health emergency continues is counterproductive and unacceptable.''

-During the pandemic, "Americans have turned to the Postal Service and depend on it for timely delivery of critical goods and a safe alternative to in-person interactions.
-As a result, we believe these changes must be reversed,'' the Democrats said.
+In their letter, the 84 House members said it is "vital that the Postal Service does not reduce mail delivery hours, which could harm rural communities, seniors, small businesses and millions of Americans who rely on the mail for critical letters and packages.''
+The letter was led by Rep. Carolyn Maloney, D-N.Y., chairwoman of the House Oversight Committee, who has called DeJoy to testify at a hearing next month.

-The flurry of letters came as the top Democrat on a Senate panel that oversees the Postal Service launched an investigation into the operational changes that he said "are preventing Americans from receiving critical mail on time, including prescription drugs, business mail and mail-in ballots.″
+The flurry of letters came as the top Democrat on a Senate panel that oversees the Postal Service launched an investigation into the operational changes.

 The cost-cutting measures, intended to address the Postal Service's longtime financial problems, were imposed last month after DeJoy, a Republican fundraiser and former supply-chain executive, took over the top job in June.
 DeJoy, 63, of North Carolina, is a major donor to President Donald Trump and the Republican Party.
 He is the first postmaster general in nearly two decades who is not a career postal employee.